 ComScore

-65 Easy Dinner Recipes for Two
+70 Easy Dinner Recipes for Two (That Even Beginners Can Master)

-This week, you’re finally having a date night (on the couch, but still), just the two of you.
-Before you order a pizza per usual, consider cooking a meal together instead.
-Not only are the results way tastier than takeout, but you can pop open a bottle of wine to sip on while you work to make the task decidedly romantic.
-Here, 65 easy dinner recipes for two that you and your boo will love.
-Note: Some of these recipes make more than two servings, but we like to think of that as built-in meal prep (leftovers FTW).
+You’re finally having a date night, just the two of you (on the couch, but still).
+Before you order a pizza and call it a night, consider cooking a meal together instead.
+Not only are the results tastier than takeout, but you’ll have a chance to bond and show off your skills in the kitchen.
+Plus, you can pop open a bottle of wine to sip while you work to make the task more romantic.

 68 Date Night Recipes That Are Shockingly Simple (and Romantic)